List of Memphis Chicks (Southern League) no-hitters: History

 On September 2, 1995, Robbie Beckett and the Memphis Chicks no-hit the Chattanooga Lookouts in the second game of a seven-inning doubleheader.
 However, Memphis lost the game, 1–0.
-The Chicks had chances to win the game, having a runner at third base and no outs, before three quick outs, including two strikeouts, ends the threat.
-After a wild pitch was committed after a walk, there was a runner at second base for a chance for the Lookouts to seal the win.
-Memphis manager, Jerry Royster, decided to intentional walk Ruben Santana and Dan Rohrmeier to load up the bases, but Beckett's pitching gem ends with a walk-off walk from Adam Hyzdu.
+The Chicks had chances to win, having a runner at third base and no outs in the seventh inning, before three quick outs, including two strikeouts, ended the opportunity.
+After a wild pitch was committed following a Chattanooga walk, there was a runner at second base for a chance for the Lookouts to seal the win.
+Memphis manager Jerry Royster decided to intentionally walk Ruben Santana and Dan Rohrmeier to load up the bases, but Beckett's pitching gem ended with a walk-off walk drawn by Adam Hyzdu.

-Ryan Franklin (6 IP), Scott Simmons (1.2 IP), and David Holdridge (1.1 IP) pitched the first and only combined no-hitter on April 14, 1997, winning 4–0 versus the Lookouts at Tim McCarver Stadium in Memphis, Tennessee, the last no-hitter to happen in the Chicks' home stadium.
-Franklin threw 62 pitches, striking out six Lookouts and walking only one batter.
-Simmons relieved Franklin, striking out three and walked one batter and Holdridge completed the same feat to complete the no-hitter bid.
+Ryan Franklin (6 Innings pitched (IP)), Scott Simmons (1.2 IP), and David Holdridge (1.1 IP) pitched the team's first and only combined no-hitter on April 14, 1997, winning 4–0 versus Chattanooga at Tim McCarver Stadium, the last no-hitter to happen at the Chicks' home ballpark.
+Franklin threw 62 pitches, striking out six Lookouts and walking one.
+Simmons relieved Franklin, striking out three and walking one, and Holdridge also retired three batters on strikes while walking one to complete the no-hit bid.
 This was the last nine inning no-hitter from the Chicks.

-A week later, on April 21, Franklin pitched a no-hitter, winning 6–0, versus the Carolina Mudcats at Five County Stadium in Zebulon, North Carolina during the first game of a doubleheader.
-During the game, Franklin walked and struck out three Mudcats while facing twenty-three batters in seven innings, pitching to thirteen consecutive hitless innings.
-He continued their hitless streak up to 14.1 innings before it was snapped nine days after the no-hitter, on April 30th, when Orlando's Jason Maxwell hit a single with no one out in the first inning.
+A week later, on April 21, Franklin pitched a no-hitter, winning 6–0, versus the Carolina Mudcats at Five County Stadium in Zebulon, North Carolina, during the first game of a doubleheader.
+Franklin walked and struck out three Mudcats while facing 23 batters over seven innings, pitching to 13 consecutive hitless innings since the previous game.
+He continued the hitless streak up to 14.1 innings before it was snapped nine days after the no-hitter on April 30, when the Orlando Rays' Jason Maxwell hit a single with no one out in the first inning.
+This no-hitter, along with the earlier game a week prior, was caught by catcher Karl Thompson.
 With the arrival of the Memphis Redbirds, a Triple-A expansion team of the Pacific Coast League, the Southern League Chicks franchise relocated to Jackson, Tennessee, after the season to become the West Tenn Diamond Jaxx.